dharanpreethi/Coding-in-Humanities-through-Python/README.md

 The tentative course **Coding in Humanities through Python** is designed by Shanmugapriya T

-This tentative course is designed to accommodate students and scholars who have a little experience and/or do not have any previous experience in programming languages.
-This repository contains introduction to the course, reading materials, examples and instructions of basic Python coding, text analysis, web scraping, network analysis and mapping.
-The study and experimental materials are drawn from literature, history, social media and social sciences.
+The course book ‘Coding in the Humanities through Python’ (CDP) is designed for students and scholars who do not have experience or any previous knowledge in the programming languages.
+It will introduce various quantitative methods and tools to the humanities students and scholars who has different backgrounds.
+These methods and tools will be applied to investigate cultural records of humanities disciplines: history, literature, social sciences and digital culture.